HHS/meshrdf/descriptor-literals.md

 ![Descriptor RDF Graph Diagram](images/BasicConversionLiterals.png){: class="rdf-graph"}

 ### meshv:Descriptor - Relations and Properties
-This table includes all the sub-classes of the meshv:Descriptor as either the subject or object of an RDF triple, as well its properties.
+This table includes all the sub-classes of the meshv:Descriptor class as either the subject or object of an RDF triple, as well properties of the class.

 {::options parse_block_html="true" /}